bbc/psammead/packages/utilities/psammead-detokeniser/README.md

 ## Description

-The `Detokeniser` utility replaces % delimiter with spaces to be fed into a dictionary.
+The `detokeniser` utility operates on strings and replaces % delimited tokens with a value from the dictionary object.

 ## Installation